anttisalonen/progbook/rst/ajax.rst

 *Exercise*: Implement the above AJAX request.
 You'll need the following:

-1) Create a new HTML file which has nothing but a button which calls a Javascript function (<input type="button" onclick="my_function()" value="Button to GET data">), and a Javascript function which does nothing more but the code from the block above.
+1) Create a new HTML file which has nothing but a button which calls a JavaScript function (<input type="button" onclick="my_function()" value="Button to GET data">), and a JavaScript function which does nothing more but the code from the block above.
 2) Add a function in your Python code to serve this new HTML page using Flask (render_template()).
 3) Add another function in your Python code to serve the URL that the AJAX request will request.
 In the example above, that URL is "file.html".
 Note that the URL doesn't need to have a file extension.
 That function should return a string, like "Hello world!"
 4) Run your Python code using Flask.
 Navigate to the HTML page that has the button.
-Open the Javascript console in the browser developer menu.
+Open the JavaScript console in the browser developer menu.
 Click the button.
 You should see the text from the Python server code in the console.

 .. topic:: GET vs. POST